CAMeL-Lab/gender-rewriting-shared-task/README.md

 ## Evaluation:

-We will treat the task of gender rewriting as a user-aware grammatical error task and use the [M2 Scorer](https://aclanthology.org/N12-1067.pdf) as the evaluation metric.
+We will treat the task of gender rewriting as a user-aware grammatical error correction task and use the [M2 Scorer](https://aclanthology.org/N12-1067.pdf) as the evaluation metric.
 The M2 Scorer computes the Precision, Recall, and F0.5 of the word-level edits between the input and the rewritten output against the gold edits.
 We provide instructions on how to run the evaluation script below.<br/>

 ### Requirements: